 Instead, we can look at the long tail for our commercial intent keywords.

 If you can be smarter than your average bear and think one level removed from the buying cycle, you can find keywords with amazing buyer intent and low competition.

-Here are some tactics for finding profitable affiliate keywords you can rank for without selling your organs for banklinks:
+Here are some tactics for finding profitable buyer intent keywords you can rank for without selling your organs for baclinks:

 Just be aware that it is a guess, and there's a good chance that high buying intent and low search volume terms won't show up at the top.
 But you can filter your competitor's website's keywords using those buying intent signals.